JayC180/personal_website/public/assets/Switching Crackme Solution.md

 ## Walkthrough

 When running the executable, it asks for an argument for the key.
 With incorrect keys, the program will return 'Incorrect password' and exit.
-I opened this in Ghira, and there is a `main` function (I renamed some variables to make it easier to follow):
+I opened this in Ghidra, and found the `main` function (I renamed some variables to make it easier to follow):

 ```c
 undefined8 main(int argc,long argv) {